Lemonochrme/lemonochrme.github.io/_posts/portfolio-insa/2024-12-02-energy-connected-objects.md

 During WWII, radio communications improved significantly for military use leading to advancements in data transmission over electromagnetic waves, this era also saw the creation of the magnetron, which later paved the way for the discovery of microwaves, a technology that causes water molecules to vibrate when exposed to a 2.4 GHz wave, creating heat.

-In 2024, we live in a world surrounded by wireless signals like Wi-Fi, Bluetooth, and radio waves, which contain not just data but also energy that could theoretically be harvested.
+In 2024, we are surrounded by wireless signals like Wi-Fi, Bluetooth, and other radio waves, which contain not just data but also energy that could theoretically be harvested.
+Imagine being able to power a sensor just by allocating a Wi-Fi channel to wireless power transmission.

 A strong need for wireless power became apparent in 2014 when the Philae robot landed on a shadowed asteroid and couldn't recharge due to its solar dependency.
 Today, wireless power could help deliver energy to areas impacted by natural disasters or other energy disruptions.
 This project explores using Wi-Fi or other frequencies to power an LED wirelessly.